How To Make the Most out of Speaking at Events! Tamal Web Speaking at React Conf Dhaka

 Know Your Audience

 Before preparing for my talk, I had to know whom I am going to speak to.
-I asked to the organizer Mr. Arif Nezami and he told me it’s going to be mostly beginners.
+I asked the organizer Mr. Arif Nezami and he told me it’s going to be mostly beginners.

 This is really important.